Sweet Potato Bread Recipe

 - 2 tablespoons milk (or more)

 - 2 tablespoons pumpkin seeds

 - Preheat the oven to 350 degrees F.

 - Butter a 9x5 loaf pan and cover the bottom and the two long sides with parchment paper for easy bread removal.

 - In a large bowl whisk together oil, butter, sugars, sweet potato puree, eggs, and vanilla until well blended.

 - In another bowl whisk together the dry ingredients: flour, baking powder, salt, ginger, nutmeg, cloves, and cinnamon.

 - Stir in the dry ingredients into the wet, just until combined.

-- Stir in the chopped walnuts and chocolate.
+- Stir in the chopped pecans.

 - Transfer the batter into the prepared loaf pan and shake to distribute evenly.